andi4000/wool24/README.md

 docker build . -t wool24
 docker run wool24 -h

-docker run wool24 -v "Drops Safran"
+docker run wool24 -v "Drops Safran"  # writes to stdout
 ```

 # Overview

-- To extend scraping to new website, create subclass from `wool24.scraper.WebsiteScraper`, and
+- To extend scraping from a new website, create a new module in the directory
+  `wool24/wool24/scrapers/`, subclass from `wool24.scraper.WebsiteScraper`, and implement
-  implement the `get_product_details()` function.
+  the `get_product_details()` function.
 - [Scrapy](https://scrapy.org/) seemed nice, but interacting with dynamic websites with it was
   very challenging.
 In the end I went with good ol' Selenium.
 - Currently unit test is executed by crawling the actual live upstream website.
 This is bad